Abstract

 to derive an efficient algorithm.
 The performance estimated with the

-floating-point operation (FLOP) count is about N2 times and
+floating-point operation (FLOP) count is about N2

-molecular system, the benzene molecule, with C:14s9p/3s2p,
+realistic molecular system, the benzene molecule, with C:14s9p/3s2p,

 H:8s4p/2s1p, and C:14s9p/6s5p, H:8s4p/4s3p basis sets.
 The measured